Azure/azure-signalr/docs/diagnostic-logs.md

 > For ASP.NET Core, see [here](https://docs.microsoft.com/aspnet/core/signalr/diagnostics) to enable logging in server and client.
 >
-> For ASP.NET, see [here](https://docs.microsoft.com/aspnet/signalr/overview/testing-and-debugging/enabling-signalr-tracing) to enable loging in server and client.
+> For ASP.NET, see [here](https://docs.microsoft.com/aspnet/signalr/overview/testing-and-debugging/enabling-signalr-tracing) to enable logging in server and client.

 If you don't mind potential performance impact and no client-to-server direction message, check the `Messaging` in `Log Source Settings/Types` to enable *collect-all* log collecting behavior.
 For more information about this behavior, see [collect all section](#collect-all).